vncntprvst/whisk/README.markdown

-I only know for sure that this builds and runs on linux with ffmpeg <= 4.2.1 and bison <= 3.0.4 I haven't tested any other operating systems
+I only know for sure that this builds and runs on linux with ffmpeg <= 4.2.1 and bison <= 3.0.4
+I haven't tested any other operating systems
-I know that it stops working with newer versions of ffmpeg but not sure what version it stops working at to build:
+I know that it stops working with newer versions of ffmpeg but not sure what version it stops working at

+build requirements on scc:

+      module load cmake gcc/12.2.0 ffmpeg/4.2.1

+to build:

        mkdir build